hediet/vscode-debug-visualizer/README.md

 -   Run `yarn dev` for the sub-project (i.e. in its folder) you are working on.

 For the _webview_ project, `yarn dev` will serve the react application on port 8080.
-Certain query parameters need to be so that the UI can connect to the debug visualizer extension.
+Certain query parameters need to be set, so that the UI can connect to the debug visualizer extension.

 You can use VS Code to launch and debug the extension.
-Chose the preconfigured `Run Extension (Dev UI)` as debug configuration so that the extension loads the UI from the webpack server.
+Choose the preconfigured `Run Extension (Dev UI)` as debug configuration so that the extension loads the UI from the webpack server.
 Otherwise, the extension will start a webserver on its own, hosting the `dist` folder of the _webview_ project.